About Author Emma G Rose

 Come hang out with me

 At this point you might be thinking, okay, this girl is a few volumes short of an encyclopedia.
 That’s cool.
 Some people are perfectly comfortable in the real world and want to stay there.
 I prefer to keep my options open.
-If you’d like to be friends, or just want to keep an eye on me, come hang out on Facebook at Life Imperative or Instagram @life_imperative.
+If you’d like to be friends, or just want to keep an eye on me, come hang out on Facebook or Instagram @ImperativePress.
+I also spend way too much time on Twitter.
+You can join me @emmagwriter

 If social media isn’t your thing, put yourself on the in-list and get all the latest news without the pesky social interaction.
-Just pop your email in the box below.
+Just pop your email in the let’s be friend’s box on this page.